Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Foliation of a neighborhood of a compact set of .

 and denote by $\text{Kur}_i$ the Kuranishi space of $J_i$.
-Assume that we used the classical orthogonal splitting, that is, in the splitting \lastnum[-16], we took $L_i$ as the orthogonal complement to $H_i$.
-It follows from Kuranishi's Theorem that for every $i$ and every $J\in U_i\cap\Cal I$, we have
+Assume that we used the classical orthogonal splitting, that is, in the splitting \eqref{classicalsplitting}, we took $L_i$ as the orthogonal complement to $H_i$.
+It follows from Kuranishi's Theorem that for every $i$ and every $J\in U_i\cap\mathcal I$, we have

-Let $\Cal S$ be the set of closed vector subspaces $S$ of $\Sigma (TX^{diff})$ having finite codimension and satisfying
+Let $\mathcal S$ be the set of closed vector subspaces $S$ of $\Sigma (TX^{diff})$ having finite codimension and satisfying

-We claim that, shrinking $U$ if necessary, we may assume that $\Cal S$ is not empty.
+We claim that, shrinking $U$ if necessary, we may assume that $\mathcal S$ is not empty.
 Indeed, let

-Then $L$ is orthogonal to each $H_i$, hence it is included in each $L_i$.
-Property \lastnum[-2] implies that $L$ belongs to $\Cal S$.
-As a consequence, we may choose $L\in \Cal S$ having minimal codimension.
-We claim that this $L$ satisfies the requirements of Proposition 1.
+Then $S$ is orthogonal to each $H_i$, hence it is included in each $L_i$.
+Property \eqref{LiHj} implies that $S$ belongs to $\mathcal S$.
+As a consequence, we may choose $L\in \mathcal S$ having minimal codimension.
+We claim that this $L$ satisfies the requirements of Theorem \ref{foliation}. \\ Since $L$ has finite codimension in $\Sigma (TX^{diff})$, we may choose some finite-dimen\-sional vector subspaces $\tilde H_i$ such that, for all $i$, we have